 Tag Archives: top

 Committee Room, Woosehill Community Centre, Emmview Cl, Wokingham RG41 3DA.
-Starting 19:30 and ending 21:30.
 There is ample parking alongside the Community Centre and in the adjacent Morrisons supermarket car park.

 *For security we are not publishing email addresses as direct links.
 Please re-type substituting the @ symbol for (at)